 At the outset of the pandemic, in April of 2020, we revamped this client’s digital presence in response to COVID-19.
 We worked with them to promote their online sales and candidly spoke to their audience about the need for support.
 This garnered a tremendous boost in online revenue.
-We even worked within a decreased marketing budget to help this longtime client whether this storm, For May of 2020, (amazingly) our client did more online sales than ever.
-Considering their business is seasonal, with Christmas being their main source of annual revenue, boosting sales over November of last year in an off-season month showcases the importance of strong digital marketing efforts, as well as the value of having built up a repertoire with eCommerce customers and a relationship with social media followers.
+We even worked within a decreased marketing budget to help this longtime client weather this storm.
+For May of 2020, (amazingly) our client did more online sales than ever.
+Considering their business is seasonal, with Christmas being their main source of annual revenue, boosting sales over November of last year in an off-season month showcases the importance of strong digital marketing efforts, as well as the value of having built up a repertoire with ecommerce customers and a relationship with social media followers.

+The aftermath: Even though our client decided to save money by cutting their marketing budget, we worked diligently on their behalf to keep digital marketing efforts alive.
+Ecommerce sales were steady after the further belt-tightening, but we did see a fall off from our strong May online sales.
+Eventually, as the pandemic’s impact wore on, our clients received no reprieve from the continuous strain of financial pressure and made the decision to cut digital marketing completely.
+A decision, we know, that is never easy to make.
 While the ecommerce sales don’t immediately stop thanks to the drift effect from previous marketing efforts, there was a significant sales dip a few months later.
-Our other eCommerce clients that didn’t cut their marketing budget have continued to experience healthy online orders, so we know the market is still viable and thriving in the midst of the COVID-19 economic downturn.
+Our other ecommerce clients that didn’t cut their marketing budget have continued to experience healthy online orders, so we know the market is still viable and thriving in the midst of the COVID-19 economic downturn.

 Unfortunately for our client, the amount of money they “saved” was not actually a savings at all, in the end.
-Because of the steep loss of online sales, the eCommerce money they lost ended up being significantly more than the money they “saved” by eliminating the marketing expenditure – even with considering the cost of goods sold.
+Because of the steep loss of online sales, the ecommerce money they lost ended up being significantly more than the money they “saved” by eliminating the marketing expenditure – even with considering the cost of goods sold.
 Sadly, now they are struggling more than ever.